 NDR surpluses or deficits declared by the billing authority in relation to the Collection Fund are apportioned to the relevant precepting bodies in the subsequent financial year in their respective proportions.

+Collection Fund Statement

-203 | Statement of Accounts 2022/23 - Section H Glossary Collection Fund Note 1.
+Collection Fund Note 1.
 Council Tax